-This is a great time to be a PC enthusiast.
-For instance, in 2016 we saw the largest advancement in manufacturing processes and performance increases since the start of Intel’s 32nm Nehalem processor line back in 2009.
+The Nvidia GeForce GTX 1060 marked a great time for PC enthusiasts.
+For example, in 2016, we saw the largest advancement in manufacturing processes and performance increases since the start of Intel’s 32nm Nehalem processor line back in 2009.
+And, that’s happening again in 2019 with the advent of 7nm for Nvidia and AMD.

-Back when the Nvidia GeForce GTX 1060 came out, the AMD Radeon RX 480 was the star of the show.
-It was aggressively priced and sat comfortably between the GTX 970 and GTX 980 in performance.
-But was it priced aggressively enough to hold back the tidal wave that is the GTX 1050?
+You see back when the Nvidia GeForce GTX 1060 launched, the AMD Radeon RX 480 was the star of the show.
+It was aggressively priced and sat comfortably between the Nvidia GeForce GTX 970 and GTX 980 in terms of performance.
+But, was the RX 480 priced aggressively enough to hold back the tidal wave that was the GTX 1060 6GB?

 So then, what do we know about this new mid-range Titan?
 Well, it's still based off of Pascal's 16nm FinFET manufacturing process, albeit on the GP106 processor as opposed to the GTX 1080 and 1070's GP104.